 What Is A Comet?

-A comet is a celestial object that is composed of mainly dust, rocks, water ice, and frozen gases.
+A comet is a celestial object that is composed mainly of dust, rocks, water ice, and frozen gases.
 They are often referred to as ‘dirty snowballs‘ because of their composition, made of material left over from the formation of our solar system.

 They are relatively small objects with highly elliptical orbits, spending most of their time in the distant reaches of our solar system.